jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 Values with more than 4 bits will have a space in between every 4 bits, while columns will have tabs between them.
 As an example, the first eight bits above correspond to *eightbitinput*, then the next bit is for *sysclock*, and finally the last eight bits correspond to *registerval*.

+The nice thing about TSV files is that you can open them in a spreadsheet editor like Excel.
+If you make a copy of it, you can then add the signal names or any other metadata you want.
+This might make it easier for you to debug, but make sure not to modify the original TSV file.

 Generating Your Own Output Files
 """"""""""""""""""""""""""""""""